-At each Unit meeting the program address some aspect of herbs, such as taxonomy, culinary, landscape, craft uses of herbs, or a wide variety of other subjects.
-Field trips, potlucks, themed tea party and garden tours are some of the additional activities available to members.
+At each Unit meeting the program addresses some aspect of herbs, such as taxonomy, culinary, landscape, craft uses of herbs, or a wide variety of other subjects.
+Field trips, potlucks, themed tea parties and garden tours are some of the additional activities available to members.
 Committees provide even more venues for sharing and learning about herbs.
-Interested members meet in sub-groups to study culinary uses of herbs, specific herbs, and herbal crafts.
+Interested members meet in sub-groups to study herbs and their uses such as culinary, personal care, medicinal, garden and herbal crafts.

 The Unit co-hosts an annual plant sale in May in addition to maintaining an herb demonstration garden at The Hudson Gardens in Littleton.

 The Rocky Mountain Unit is one of 46 units of The Herb Society of America located in seven regional membership districts.
 Local units are autonomous groups.
 HSA-RMU is located in the West District.

 HSA-RMU maintains a beautiful herb garden at The Hudson Gardens in Littleton, Colorado, which is open to the public year-round.
 The various herb themes explored at The Hudson Gardens demonstrates the most popular and easily maintained herbs for the Colorado climate.
 The collection includes tea herbs, medicinal herbs, native herbs, potpourri herbs, culinary herbs, and thymes and edible flowers.

 Many thanks to those who shopped at our 2014 Annual Plant Sale.
 See you again on May 16, 2015.

 "Every gardener knows that under the cloak of winter lies a miracle...

 a seed waiting to sprout, a bulb opening to the light, a bud straining

 to unfurl.
 And the anticipation nurtures our dreams."

 It is in winter that gardens grow their best -